 Removing Unused Flatpak Runtimes

-It is a good practice to clean your system and free up space from time to time.
+It is a good practice to clean your system and free up space occasionally.
 You can remove the unused Flatpak runtimes by using the command shown below:

 flatpak uninstall --unused